isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <img src="/images/chi3.png" style="width:60%">

 *   Primary 4 and 5 Cultural Performances **(文化随意门)**
-  As part of their Chinese cultural learning journey, Primary 4 and 5 students will watch a drama performance.
+  As part of their Chinese cultural learning journey, Primary 4 and 5 students watched a drama performance.
 The objective of the learning journey is to enhance students’ interest in the Chinese Language and culture.

 <img src="/images/chi4.png" style="width:60%">